Jim Ka To

 Jim Ka To (詹家圖; born 28 November 1984 in Hong Kong) is a race car driver who competed in the 2001 Formula Renault 2000 Eurocup and currently competes in the China Touring Car Championship.

 The son of Hong Kong street car racer Jim Chong Shing, he started racing at an early age at the Zhuhai International Circuit.
 He showed great potential in the China Formula Campus series and was sent by Formula Racing Developments to La Filière in France to be trained to become a racing driver.

-Upon his return, he took pole position in the Asian Formula 2000 race in Macau at the age of 16.
+Upon his return, Jim took pole position in the Asian Formula 2000 race in Macau at the age of 16.
 But his single-seater career has stagnated since then.
 In 2011, he decided to move to touring cars.

 2004

 In 2004, Jim finished second in the Asian Formula Renault Championship.
 He then scored a sensational pole position in the Macau Formula Renault race, beating drivers like Kamui Kobayashi, Scott Speed and Bruno Senna.
 But he crashed in the race and was taken to hospital for a check up.
 He was uninjured.

-He was signed by Red Bull to join their young drivers' programme for 2005 and was to join the Motorpark Oschersleben team that took Scott Speed to the 2004 Formula Renault 2.0 Eurocup title.
-But due to health problems, he returned to Hong Kong before entering any race in the 2005 series.
+Jim was signed by Red Bull to join their young drivers' programme for 2005 and was to join the Motorpark Oschersleben team that took Scott Speed to the 2004 Formula Renault 2.0 Eurocup titl, but due to health problems, he returned to Hong Kong before entering any race in the 2005 series.

 2007

-In 2007, he competed in the Asian Formula Renault Challenge and won two races in Zhuhai in January and finished best Asian driver that season.
+In 2007, Jim competed in the Asian Formula Renault Challenge and won two races in Zhuhai in January and finished best Asian driver that season.
 He competed with Formula Racing Developments racing team, under the management of Kenneth Ma.

 In November 2007, Jim was announced as one of the drivers for Team PTRS for the 2007/08 Asian Formula Three Championship.
 He partnered Briton Matt Howson.

 2008 season

 Jim racing in Asian Formula Renault Championship in Zhuhai.

 In 2008, Jim competed in the Asian Formula Renault Championship again for Formula Racing Developments, sponsored by Frestech Electrical Appliances.
 He also competed in the Formula BMW Pacific Series' finale at the Macau Grand Prix.

 From 13 to 16 November 2008, Jim took part in the Formula BMW Pacific race in Macau.
 He qualified 12th and crashed in the race.
-His crash caused the race to be stopped and he was classified 7th in the final results.
+His crash caused the race to be stopped and he was classified seventh in the final results.

 On 13 and 14 December 2008, Jim competed in the final two rounds of the Asian Formula Renault Championship.
 He won both races and became the 2008 Asian Formula Renault Champion, beating Geoffrey Kwong.